naplab/naplib-python/docs/overview.rst

 Highlighted examples to get started
 -----------------------------------

 The following examples can give you a sense of how to get started with naplib-python for analyzing neural-acoustic data.
-More examples and tutorial notebooks can be found in the `Examples page <examples/index.html>`_.
+More examples and tutorial notebooks can be found in the `Examples gallery <auto_examples/index.html>`_.

-- `Importing data <examples/import_bids_data.html>`_:
+- `Importing data from BIDS <auto_examples/data_manipulation_preprocessing/plot_import_bids_data.html>`_:
     Getting started with naplib-python by importing data from BIDS format.

+- `Preprocessing neural data <auto_examples/data_manipulation_preprocessing/plot_preprocessing_examples.html>`_:
+    Preprocessing neural data, including electrode selection and frequency band extraction.

-- `Fitting STRF models <examples/STRF_fitting_basics.html>`_:
+- `Fitting STRF models <auto_examples/strf_fitting/plot_STRF_fitting_basics.html>`_:
     Fitting and evaluating spectro-temporal receptive field (STRF) models of auditory cortex.

-- `Performing phoneme and word alignment <examples/phoneme_and_word_alignment.html>`_:
-    Aligning text to speech stimuli using the built-in forced aligner.

 Python
 ------